MBI-Div-B/sardana-bookmarks/README.md

-# sardana-bookmarks
+## sardana-bookmarks
 Simple bookmark manager macro for Sardana/ spock

 This is a simple bookmark manager for Sardana/ spock.
 It can save a list of motor positions under a user-specified name.
-This (collective) position can then be recalled with the "goto" command (moving motors sequentially) or the "pgoto" command (parallel movement.
+This (collective) position can then be recalled with the "goto" command (moving motors sequentially) or the "pgoto" command (parallel movement).

 The command to be used for moving the motors is configurable, default is `umv`.